 © 2015 Springer Science+Business Media New York We consider a timetabling and rostering problem involving periodic retraining of large numbers of employees at an Australian electricity distributor.
 This problem is different from traditional high school and university timetabling problems studied in the literature in several aspects.
 We propose a three-stage heuristic consisting of timetable generation, timetable improvement, and trainer rostering.
 Large-scale integer linear programming models for both the timetabling and the rostering components are proposed, and several unique operational constraints are discussed.
 We show that this solution approach is able to produce good solutions in practically acceptable time.

-Czibula, OG, Gu, H, Hwang, FJ, Kovalyov, MY & Zinder, Y 2016, 'Bi-criteria sequencing of courses and formation of classes for a bottleneck classroom', Computers and Operations Research, vol. 65, pp. 53-63.View/Download from: UTS OPUS or Publisher's site
+Czibula, OG, Gu, H, Hwang, FJ, Kovalyov, MY & Zinder, Y 2016, 'Bi-criteria sequencing of courses and formation of classes for a bottleneck classroom', Computers and Operations Research, vol. 65, pp. 53-63.View/Download from: Publisher's site

 In this paper, the problem of class formation and sequencing for multiple courses subject to a bottleneck